arp242/ADVENT/README.md

-I had to make a few small changes to the Fortran code to make it compile with gfortran 13.2, I added a Makefile, and changed the advent.bin location from /etc/advent.bin to ./advent.bin, which seems like a slightly more sensible default.
+I had to make a few small changes to the Fortran code to make it compile with gfortran 13.2, I added a Makefile, and changed the advent.bin location from /etc/advent.bin to ./advent.bin (which seems like a slightly more sensible default), and converted the text strings to more common English case.

 Type `make` to compile.
 Default is to make a statically linked binary; use `make STATIC=` to disable.

+At present there are four commits:

+1. The original source.
+2. Dan Nelson's 2016 changes to port to Fortran77.
+3. My 2024 changes to make it work.
+4. Converting advent.dat from all-caps to regular caps.

+You can compile from the third commit if you want the original ALL-CAPS EXPERIENCE, but I found it quite jarring and difficult to read.

+I may force-push in the future to keep this linear history.

 Dan Nelson's README follows, with a few small modifications.